UMCollab/ODM/README.md

 ## Credentials

-The odm tools require credentials for an authorized Azure AD 2.0 client.
+The odm command requires credentials for an authorized Azure AD 2.0 client.
-The gdm tool requires credentials for an authorized Google service account.
+The gdm command requires credentials for an authorized Google service account.

 ### Azure AD 2.0